 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 You will have the opportunity to earn 75,000 Membership Rewards as part of the welcome offer.
-To earn the 75k, you’ll first have to spend $10,000 on qualifying purchases within the first 3 months of card membership, which will earn you 50,000 points.
-Then, spend an extra $10,000 on qualifying purchases during the same 3 months to earn the additional 25,000 points.
+To earn the 75k, you’ll have to spend $15,000 on qualifying purchases within the first 3 months of card membership.

 In addition to the points, you can enjoy free airport lounge access, travel credits, and flexible point redemption options as well.